Staff

 Yolanda's experience includes nursing education, primary practice, mental health, pediatrics, medically-fragile pediatrics, and developmental pediatrics, including those with autism and ADHD.

-Cyndi is a Board-Certified Family Nurse Practitioner specializing in general health care, including mental health.
-She is licensed as an Advanced Practice Registered Nurse by the States of Indiana and Michigan.
+Cyndi is a dual certified Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner, specializing in mental health care since 2022.
+She is licensed as an Advanced Practice Registered Nurse by the states of Indiana and Michigan.

-Cyndi earned a Bachelor of Science in Elementary Education degree from Indiana University Bloomington.
-After a few years working in various jobs, she returned to Saint Mary’s College and earned a Bachelor of Science in Nursing degree.
+Cyndi earned a Bachelor of Science in Elementary Education from Indiana University Bloomington.
+After a few years working various jobs, she returned to Saint Mary's College and earned a Bachelor of Science in Nursing.
 She worked at Elkhart General Hospital for several years, eventually returning to school for her Master of Science in Nursing Family Nurse Practitioner degree at Ball State University.
-She will begin her Psychiatric and Mental Health Nurse Practitioner Post-Master’s certificate at the University of Cincinnati in January 2023.
+She completed a Psychiatric and Mental Health Nurse Practitioner Post-Master's certificate through the University of Cincinnati in 2024.

-Cyndi has worked in a variety of offices, caring for patients of all ages and income levels.
-She has experience caring for children, teens and adults and dealing with a range of health care issues from acute injuries to chronic conditions, including depression, anxiety and ADHD.
+Cyndi has worked in a variety of areas, caring for patients of all ages and income levels.
+She has experience caring for children, teens and adults and dealing with a wide range of health care issues from acute injuries to chronic conditions, including depression, anxiety, and ADHD.

 Shantelle Burress MSN, APRN, FNP-C (she/her)